 Data management was a key pillar of the project.
 Through our recommendations, FIFCO harmonised the reporting systems of its companies to streamline its waste reporting.
 We also provided guidance on operational improvements through regular reviews.
 The ZWL verification is valid for two years and the company has since gone on to achieve reverification in 2019.

 What were the benefits?

 FIFCO became the first Latin American company to achieve the ZWL verification.
 The Standard verifies that 100% of FIFCO’s waste footprint is diverted away from landfill through the following means:

 - Over 70% is recovered, including reusing brewer’s grain for livestock

 - 27% is recycled, including plastic and cardboard packaging

 - 3%, including wastewater, is recovered as waste-to-energy

-The ZWL certification has provided greater transparency of FIFCO’s commitment to eradicate its waste footprint, which is vital for building credibility for food and beverage brands.
+The ZWL verification has provided greater transparency of FIFCO’s commitment to eradicate its waste footprint, which is vital for building credibility for food and beverage brands.
 A clear commitment to zero waste is also highly relevant locally, as Costa Rica faces increasing landfill capacity issues.

-“We worked hard to achieve the Carbon Trust Standard for Zero Waste to Landfill because of the rigorous assessment and the strict requirements that the certification implies.
+“We worked hard to achieve the Carbon Trust Standard for Zero Waste to Landfill because of the rigorous assessment and the strict requirements that the verification implies.
 This accomplishment differentiates FIFCO, and we are proud to say that our efforts on waste management are recognised and align with international best practices,” adds Sánchez.